OUR TEAMDiversity that wins.

 A Seattle native, Brian lives in Chicago’s Humboldt Park neighborhood with his wife, daughter, dog, and two cats.

-Kevin is an experienced pollster who has helped elect Democrats and progressives from city hall to the U.S. Senate.
-The son of a union steelworker, he is particularly proud of his work with labor organizations around the country, including the AFL-CIO, AFSCME, NEA, SEIU, and UFCW.
+Kevin is an experienced pollster who has elected Democrats and progressives from city hall to the U.S. Senate.
+The son of a union steelworker, he is particularly proud of his work with organized labor, including recently defeating Right-to-Work by a 35-point margin at the ballot box in a conservative state.

-Kevin has more than a decade in and around polling – working his way from a call house interviewer to a trusted political strategist.
-Kevin earned a master’s degree in political science and political campaigning from the University of Florida and a bachelor’s degree from Huntingdon College.
+Kevin has seen the innerworkings of polling from all angles – working his way from a call house interviewer to a trusted strategist.
+Kevin earned an M.A. in political science from the University of Florida and a B.A. from Huntingdon College.
 He and his wife Chris live in Montgomery, where they raise their young sons Graham and Owen.

 SENIOR DIRECTOR OF PROJECTS